LinkedInLearning/claude-code-4-agentic-coding-for-professional-developers-6106053/README.md

-# COURSENAME
+# Claude Code 4: Agentic Coding for Professional Developers
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Claude Code 4: Agentic Coding for Professional Developers`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]

 ## Course Description

+Claude Code transforms the developer workflow with agentic AI built to understand and manipulate entire codebases.
+It performs real-time actions like refactoring, debugging, and generating commits using natural language.
+Skip the script juggling and documentation diving.
+Designed for serious developers, Claude Code eliminates friction and unlocks a smarter way to build software.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions